dhruvsh-1729/django-intro-proj1/README.md

 - **Django Backend**: Provides API endpoints for managing messages and notes.
 - **React Frontend**: A dynamic, responsive user interface for interacting with the backend APIs.
 - **CRUD Operations**: Users can Create, Read, Update, and Delete messages and notes.
-- **Styled Components**: Aesthetic and user-friendly design with interactive elements.

 ## Project Structure